kingluddite/catchup-05-react-es6/README.md

     - **remember** It is only the declaration of the variable that gets hoisted

 ```
-// if we assign a value to our var variable, we'll still get undefined
+// If we assign a value to our var variable, we'll still get undefined
 console.log(myName); // still undefined
 var myName = 'Joe';
 ```

-* The above because of hoisting really looks like this:
+* The above gives us `undefined` because of hoisting
+    - To understand how it works this is what happens behind the scenes with the JavaScript engine and hoisting

 ```
 var myName;